 In the popup window, you’ll be able to choose from “mirrored coordinates’ and “include panelized components” in the pick and place file.
 Your best bet is to check with the PCB manufacturer to see which option works best with their process.

 It’s a good idea to create a PDF version of your schematic for reference.
 Generate a schematic for your part by going to File > Export > PDF.
 You can also save the schematic as other file types depending on your needs.

 This is optional, but necessary if you want to have your PCBs manufactured.
 Get the PCB Info by going to the Top Menu > Fabrication > PCB Information.
 Then, press the “Copy” button.
 Open a spreadsheet and paste this information for easy access.

 Step 4: How to Use Fabrication Files and Schematics to Manufacture a PCB

 Once you have your fabrication files, it’s time to manufacture a PCB.
 We teamed up with NextPCB for this article to show you the process of ordering PCBs.

-NextPCB provides a one-stop-shop for PCB design and manufacturing with professional practices for filling advanced requirements for even the most complex circuits.
+NextPCB provides a one-stop shop for PCB design and manufacturing with professional practices for filling advanced requirements for even the most complex circuits.
 Their company provides rapid solutions for PCBs and assembly of PCBs and components.
-NextPCB uses quality assurance practices to ensure that your boards are manufactured with the correct spec and arrive ready to use!
+NextPCB uses quality assurance practices to ensure that your boards are manufactured with the correct specs and arrive ready to use!

 If you’re looking for a manufacturer to take on your next batch of PCBs—both printing and assembly—check out NextPCB.com.
 You can use the Learn Robotics link to get 10 free PCBs and free shipping!